secretGeek/til/mercurial/rebase.md

 If you *don't* have the extension, then running a rebase, e.g. `hg rebase -s 745 -d 775`, will result in:

 	hg: unknown command 'rebase'
 	(did you mean one of qrename, rename, resolve?)

 Once you've enabled it, confirm you have the rebase extension installed by typing:

 	hg help extensions

-In that bottom of that output you should see somethign like:
+In the bottom of that output you should see something like:

     enabled extensions: